 players.
 To see what bonuses your players get from the team members present

-with him, look the "Team" screen in the "Coached Players"
+with him, check the "Team" screen in the "Coached Players"

-You can also decide which players will pay for each trainer wages, and what
+You can also decide which players will pay for each trainers wages, and what

 player the trainers will travel with.